ProFatXuanAll/language-model-playground/doc/source/glossary.rst

 .. glossary::

+   batch size
+     Number of samples in a batch.

    checkpoint
    checkpoints
      In the process of training :term:`language models`, we need to save our training results (model parameters) for